markriedl/easygen/README.md

 **Categories:**

 All articles have a list of categories.
 They can usually be found at the bottom of article pages.
-The categories setting takes a list of keywords separated by the `|` symbol, or `*` to indicate all categories.
+The categories setting takes a list of keywords separated by the "|" symbol, or "*" to indicate all categories.

 This can be used in conjunction with patterns for more control over article matching.
 When categories are used, any Wikipedia article must first match one of the keywords within one of its categories.
 After the category match, then it proceeds with the pattern matches in title and headers.

+**Warning:** This module can take a long time to run.
+Perhaps a day or more.

 ## PickFromWikipedia